You have an idea for a business. It’s always been your dream. You even told yourself “This is the year!”

 Don’t go and prove yourself right that failure is in your future; go and hunt for flaws and prove where you are wrong.
 There are always flaws, which is why business plans fail on the first contact with a customer.
 Find them, fix them, and move on.

 While your first sale may feel like a victory, the true test is understanding why they bought from you.

-Why 1 ask why they bought from you?
+- Ask why did they buy from you?

-Why 3 ask what’s the reasoning behind the answer to question 2?
+- Ask what’s the reasoning behind the answer to question 2.

 It may seem intimidating, but clarity on what makes your customers buy from you is the most valuable asset you have right now.
 Even more useful is when you can do this with people who nearly bought from you and find out if you need to change something like, pricing or product specifics.

 Recommended smartphone app

 Facebook is a really good place to start, especially if you already have a sizeable following.
 Start a page for your business.
 Keep it simple and focus on getting as much feedback as you can.
 Facebook’s analytics reporting can help you better understand the attitudes and insights of your customers.